You only need five ingredients and a slow cooker to prepare this delicious soup!

 - 4 cups vegetable broth

-- 4 strips of turkey bacon, cooked and chopped
+- 4 strips turkey bacon cooked and chopped

 - Combine all ingredients in a slow cooker, except for the bacon.
 Cook on high for 3 hours or on low for 5 hours.